fbgallet/roam-extension-find-replace/README.md

 # Find & Replace + Search box + block <=> page + bulk operations

- Way more than a simple Find & Replace, here a the main features currently available:
+__Way more than a simple Find & Replace, here a the main features currently available:__

-### - 🆕 [Search in page](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#---search-in-page) with an instant highlighting
+- __🆕 [Search in page](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#---search-in-page) with an instant highlighting__
-### - 🆕 [Search in graph](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#---search-in-the-whole-graph) with plain text or block references extraction
+- __🆕 [Search in graph](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#---search-in-the-whole-graph) with plain text or block references extraction__
-### - [Find & Replace](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#--find--replace-or-in-the-whole-graph) in blocks selection, page, workspace or whole graph, with complete support of [regular expressions](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#about-regex-support).
+- __[Find & Replace](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#--find--replace-or-in-the-whole-graph) in blocks selection, page, workspace or whole graph, with complete support of [regular expressions](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#about-regex-support).__
-### - 🆕 [Extract highlights](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#-extract-highlights-in-selection-or-page-command-in-the-command-palette-extract-only-the-highlighted-strings-and-add-an-alias-to-the-original-block) in selection or page, and other advanced extraction features.
+- __🆕 [Extract highlights](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#-extract-highlights-in-selection-or-page-command-in-the-command-palette-extract-only-the-highlighted-strings-and-add-an-alias-to-the-original-block) in selection or page, and other advanced extraction features.__
-### - 🆕 [Bulk change format](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#-bulk-change-format-of-selected-blocks-command) of selected blocks (header, alignment, view, case)
+- __🆕 [Bulk change format](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#-bulk-change-format-of-selected-blocks-command) of selected blocks (header, alignment, view, case)__
-### - [Bulk append/prepend](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#-bulk-change-format-of-selected-blocks-command) strings, ie. at the beginning or/and at the end of a set of selected blocks.
+- __[Bulk append/prepend](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#-bulk-change-format-of-selected-blocks-command) strings, ie. at the beginning or/and at the end of a set of selected blocks.__
-### - 🆕 [Block <=> Page](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#-block--page-conversion) conversion, replacing in bulk their references.
+- __🆕 [Block <=> Page](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#-block--page-conversion) conversion, replacing in bulk their references.__

-### Update to v.2: november 18th 2022 [See changelog here for an overview of updates and new features](https://github.com/fbgallet/roam-extension-find-replace/blob/main/CHANGELOG.md) 🆕
+__Update to v.2: november 18th 2022 [See changelog here for an overview of updates and new features](https://github.com/fbgallet/roam-extension-find-replace/blob/main/CHANGELOG.md) 🆕__

-### All the commands are available via the command palette (Cmd-Ctrl + P).
-Enter "Find & R..." and you will see all of them.
+__💡 All the commands are available via the command palette (Cmd-Ctrl + P).
+Enter "Find & R..." and you will see all of them.__

 ## - 🆕 Search in page

 ![F R - Search in page](https://user-images.githubusercontent.com/74436347/202797471-b43fd997-a8f3-4896-af20-29948961a7ed.png)

-Press `Ctrl + S` open a search box similar to the brothers' search box usually called with Ctrl+F: the search results are instantly highlighted in the current page and and switching from one to the other automatically scrolls the display.
+Press `Ctrl + S` to open a search box similar to the browsers' search box usually called with Ctrl+F: the search results are instantly highlighted in the current page and and switching from one to the other automatically scrolls the display.

 But this search box is specially designed for Roam Research since it detects the words hidden in the collapsed blocks and expands them automatically, by checking an option.
 The search can also be extended to the whole workspace, linked references and pages in the sidebar.